Xiaohui9607/mmvp/README.md

-# A Framework for Next-Frame Prediction using Multi-Modal Perception of an Embodied Agent
+# Visual Next-Frame Prediction using Multisensory Perception for Embodied Agents

 **Abstract:**